by the sector

 Technology Principles

 These are the non-negotiable design principles applied across every PF TECH product and Co-Creation Lab engagement.
-They are not marketing commitments — they are architectural decisions.
+They are architectural decisions, enforced in code.
 Hover each card for the full rationale.

 Data Sovereignty